lupyuen/lupyuen.github.io/src/flash.md

 | __Partition Table__ <br> `0x0000 F000` | Partition Table for <br> Flash ROM <br>(For second core?)
 | __Firmware Image__ <br> `0x0001 0000`	 | Code and data for <br> Application Firmware
 | __Device Tree__ <br> `0x001F 8000`     | Default settings for<br> peripherals and ports: <br>UART, GPIO, SPI, WiFi, ...

+(The addresses above are Offsets into the Flash Image that is transmitted by `blflash` to BL602 for flashing)

 This info was deciphered from the official open-source Go flashing tool for BL602: __BLOpenFlasher__...